spfuu/shSonos/README.md

 server:	python3 (with libraries requests)

-client-side: nothing special, just send your commands over tcp or use the plugin to control the speakers within smarthome.py
+client-side: nothing special, just send your commands over http or use the plugin to control the speakers within smarthome.py